ifraixedes/mimosa-asset-cache-bust/README.md

 Mimosa Asset Cache Bust
 ===========

+__WARNING I've stopped to maintain this modules, so I'm happy to move the ownership of this repository if somebody is interested in maintaining it, refer to [this issue](https://github.com/ifraixedes/mimosa-asset-cache-bust/issues/1)__

 ## Overview

 Mimosa module for assets cache busting.

-The current relase is for Mimosa v 2.0, if you would to use it with a previous mimosa version then use the release [0.0.3](https://github.com/ifraixedes/mimosa-asset-cache-bust/tree/v0.0.3) of this module.
+The current release is for Mimosa v2.0, if you would to use it with a previous mimosa version then use the release [0.0.3](https://github.com/ifraixedes/mimosa-asset-cache-bust/tree/v0.0.3) of this module.

 For more information regarding Mimosa, see http://mimosa.io